spacemex/SpaceSkill-Api/README.md

     maven { url 'https://jitpack.io' }
 }
 dependencies {
-    compileOnly "com.github.spacemex:SkillApi:1.0"
+    compileOnly "com.github.spacemex:SpaceSkill-Api:1.0"
 }
 ```

 **Note:** Replace `1.0` with the actual version number you are using.

-## Why SkillApi?
+## Why SpaceSkill-Api?

-SkillApi aims to provide a centralized system for skill management, making it easier for developers to create, use, and extend skills in their plugins.
-SkillApi offers:
+SpaceSkill-Api aims to provide a centralized system for skill management, making it easier for developers to create, use, and extend skills in their plugins.
+SpaceSkill-Api offers:

 * An easy-to-use interface for defining skills.
 * A base abstract class to simplify skill implementation.